kishanravindra/tailor/README.md

 ### Tailor

-Tailor is a fast, secure, simple web development framework built for the Swift programming language.
+Tailor is a fast, safe, simple web development framework built for the Swift programming language.
 It's still in the early stages of development, and isn't ready for production use, but I'm working hard to get it there.